-A total of fourteen (14) bulk samples were collected during the survey and sent to an accredited laboratory for analysis.
+A total of nineteen (19) bulk samples were collected during the survey and sent to an accredited laboratory for analysis.
 A summary of potential asbestos-containing samples collected along with the sample location, type and friability are presented in Table 1.

-The Laboratory Certificate of Analysis for asbestos is included in Appendix C.
+Laboratory Certificates of Analysis for asbestos are included in Appendix C.